What is Roselle?

 Hibiscus herbal tea might also help you lose weight.
 If you eat foods high in carbohydrates, you can gain weight since they include sugar and starch.
 However, studies have shown that hibiscus extract reduces the absorption of carbohydrates and glucose and may aid in weight loss.

 Hibiscus suppresses the synthesis of amylase, which aids in the digestion of carbs and starch; hence drinking hibiscus tea reduces this absorption.
 As a result, hibiscus tea can be included in various weight loss solutions.

-Hibiscus herbal tea contains anti-tumour and antioxidant hibiscus protocatechuic acid.
-According to a study conducted, hibiscus slows cancerous cell growth by inducing apoptosis, also known as programmed cell death.
+Another study found that hibiscus slowed cancerous cell growth by inducing apoptosis, also known as programmed cell death.